Unfulfilled Watch Tower Society predictions: 1975: The worldwide jubilee

-The hope hinged on the Society's belief that Adam had been created in the northern hemisphere in the autumn of 4026 BCE.
+The hope centered on the Society's belief that Adam had been created in the northern autumn of 4026 BCE.
 The Society suggested that the close of the first 6000 years of human history could correspond with the end of God's "rest day"—with the transition marked by the Battle of Armageddon.
-Yet as researcher Richard Singelenberg has pointed out, the Society's literature at no point definitively stated that Armageddon would take place in 1975.
-In fact, as early as 1966 Frederick Franz, then vice-president of the society, inserted a definite "uncertainty" clause:
+In 1966, Frederick Franz, then vice-president of the society, initially indicated uncertainty:

 Does it mean that God's rest day began in 4026?
 It could have. [...]
 [The] book does not say it did not [...]
 You can accept it or reject it [...]
 Does it mean that Armageddon is going to be finished [...] by 1975?
 It could!
 It could!
 All things are possible with God.
 Does it mean that Babylon the Great is going to go down by 1975?
 It could [...]
 But we are not saying.

-Expectations for 1975 also built on the belief that Christ had set up his kingdom in heaven in 1914 and that "this generation [those who were at least 15 years old in 1914, according to a 1968 Awake!] would by no means pass away" before the end came.
+Expectations for 1975 were also built on the belief that Christ had set up his kingdom in heaven in 1914 and that "this generation [those who were at least 15 years old in 1914, according to a 1968 Awake!] would by no means pass away" before the end came.
 The 1967 book, Did Man Get Here By Evolution Or By Creation?, similarly stated, "We find that the time of our generation, our day, is the one that is identified in the Bible as the 'last days'.
 In fact, we are actually living in the final part of that time.
 This can be compared, not just to the last day of a week, but rather, to the last part of that day".